Prosecutors to seek death penalty for white supremacist who killed 10 at Buffalo supermarket

 The decision marks the first time that President Joe Biden’s Justice Department has authorized a new pursuit of the death penalty.

-Gendron drove more than 200 miles (320 kilometers) from his home in rural Conklin, New York, to a Tops Friendly Market in Buffalo’s largely Black East Side neighborhood, then live-streamed the massacre from a camera attached to his tactical helmet.
+Gendron drove more than 200 miles (320 kilometers) from his home in rural Conklin, New York, to a Tops Friendly Market in Buffalo’s largely Black East Side neighborhood, where he shot eight supermarket customers, the store security guard and a church deacon who drove shoppers to and from the store with their groceries.
+Three people were wounded but survived.

 In court papers announcing the decision to seek the death penalty, Trini Ross, the U.S. attorney for western New York, cited the substantial planning that went into the shooting, including the choice of location, which she said was meant to “maximize the number of Black victims.”